AlloVince/eva-engine/README.md

-EvaEngine - php development engine
+EvaEngine - a php development engine
 =========

 EvaEngine is a PHP5 & Zend Framework 2.0 based development engine which is still **under developing**.